FenixAlliance/ABS.Docs/Online-Services/Infinity-Comex-Marketplace/Policies/Returns-Policy.md

 -   Request a return for replacement within: 30 days

 This is our Standard Return Policy.
-For items covered by this policy (those products for which Fenix Alliance S.A.S states "This item is covered by Fenix Alliance S.A.S' Standard Return Policy"), you must request a return within 30 days from the invoice date for this policy to apply.
+For items covered by this policy (those products for which Alliance Business Holdings S.A.S states "This item is covered by Alliance Business Holdings S.A.S' Standard Return Policy"), you must request a return within 30 days from the invoice date for this policy to apply.

 Please review the notes specific to your product:

 -   Desktop PC, Notebooks, or Tablet PCs:

-    -   A defective Desktop PC, Notebook, or Tablet PC that is returned for a replacement may be repaired or replaced at Fenix Alliance S.A.S' sole discretion, unless otherwise required by law.
+    -   A defective Desktop PC, Notebook, or Tablet PC that is returned for a replacement may be repaired or replaced at Alliance Business Holdings S.A.S' sole discretion, unless otherwise required by law.
 While we strive to adhere to our own standard RMA processing times, we cannot guarantee that these times will be met, especially in situations where the item must be sent to the manufacturer for repair.
 If you have a question regarding returning a Desktop PC, Notebook, or Tablet PC, please contact our customer service Department.

-    -   Some computer systems will require pre-authorization from the manufacturer technical support in order for an RMA to Fenix Alliance S.A.S to be authorized.
+    -   Some computer systems will require pre-authorization from the manufacturer technical support in order for an RMA to Alliance Business Holdings S.A.S to be authorized.

     -   For computers that have had an additional operating system(s) installed, we will provide you a replacement or refund as noted in the above policy as long as the original operating system is not corrupted or removed.

 -   Televisions:

     -   For televisions with a screen size greater than 37 inches: An adult (age 18 or older) is required to sign the shipping courier's release form to complete delivery.
 It is highly recommended that you inspect the product upon delivery for visible damage.
 Large item shipments require that shipping damage is reported within 48 HOURS of the product's delivery.
-To the fullest extent permitted by law, any damage reported more than 48 HOURS after the product delivery will not be accepted by Fenix Alliance S.A.S for replacement or refund.
+To the fullest extent permitted by law, any damage reported more than 48 HOURS after the product delivery will not be accepted by Alliance Business Holdings S.A.S for replacement or refund.
 After delivery, please read all included documentation and/or contact the manufacturer directly to determine applicable warranty coverage, if any.
-If you need to return a product that was shipped via Large Item Delivery, please contact Fenix Alliance S.A.S' customer service department to obtain instructions on how to return the product.
+If you need to return a product that was shipped via Large Item Delivery, please contact Alliance Business Holdings S.A.S' customer service department to obtain instructions on how to return the product.

 -   Television and Monitor Dead Pixels: